 - Painkillers or creams/gels containing NSAIDs are used to reduce pain and inflammation.

-- Massage and exercise suggested by physiotherapist also help with tennis elbow.
+- Massage and exercise suggested by physiotherapists also help with tennis elbow.

 - In very painful cases, steroid injections are used to manage the pain.